iiAku/kolibri-frontend/documentation/index.md

-# Kollibri
+# Kolibri

-Kollibri is a stable value asset built on CDPs of XTZ.
+Kolibri is a stable value asset built on CDPs of XTZ.

 ##  Background

-All units in the Kollibri system are expressed in units of 10^-18.
+All units in the Kolibri system are expressed in units of 10^-18.
 For instance, 123 is 0.000000000000000123.

 The `token` contract is an [FA 1.2](https://gitlab.com/tzip/tzip/blob/master/proposals/tzip-7/tzip-7.md) specified with 10^-18 decimals.
 The symbol for the token is `KUSD`. `KUSD` is soft pegged to the USD.

 ## Overview

-Kollibri uses CDPs to collateralize a soft pegged stable value asset, `KUSD`.
+Kolibri uses CDPs to collateralize a soft pegged stable value asset, `KUSD`.

 Each CDP has four functions:
 - `Deposit`: Place `XTZ` into the CDP